 "We need to talk about this bullying.
 Talk about this pain.
 I want people to do that with their children." – Tami Charles

 Regardless of whether the headlines are correct or not, the bottom line is the world lost a beautiful soul.
 If you believe that children are our future like I do, we must take accountably and stop pointing fingers at what we think is the problem.
 One of the greatest traits a human being can have is sincerity, and we need to be using it all the time, with our neighbors, family, waitresses, movers, students — everyone, all the time.
 If more of us practiced that, maybe our kids would be imitating us rather than devastating us.

 Dear Seven, last night I had a dream.
-I saw you handing me a special decree, and in the distance, angels were waiting patiently.
+I saw you handing me a special decree.
+In the distance, angels were waiting patiently.
 It said, “Words of compassion, words of peace.
 This is how I want you to remember me.”
-Hand over my heart, I promise to keep that message alive.
-Your life has meaning, and your voice will be heard.
+I promise to keep that message alive.
+Your life has meaning and your voice will be heard.
 I'm so sorry we failed you.